Brandon Manumaleuna: Personal

 Manumaleuna means "bird-of-paradise".
 Manumaleuna's off-the-field interests include playing basketball and spending time with his family.
 He is a second-generation NFL player.
-His father, Frank Manumaleuga, played linebacker for the Kansas City Chiefs from 1979 - 1981.
+His father, Frank Manumaleuga, played linebacker for the Kansas City Chiefs from 1979 to 1981.
 Frank played at UCLA in the early 1970s.
 Brandon showed early signs of following in his father's footsteps.
 At the age of 11, he won the NFL's Punt, Pass, and Kick Competition.

 Manumaleuna is a member of the Church of Jesus Christ of Latter-day Saints.